MissVeronica/um-custom-username-field/README.md

 ## UM Settings -> Appearance -> Registration Form
 1. UM meta_key - UM meta_key name to be used as an extra Username field for Login.
 Examples: um_unique_membership_id or um_unique_account_id
+2. WP Users fields user_nicename, display_name

 ## UM Forms -> Login form
 1. Use the default Form field "Username or email" with the meta_key "username" for Login User identification.
-2. Users can be identified by both Username, Email address and the UM meta_key value.
+2. Users can be identified by both Username, Email address and the UM meta_key value or WP Users field values.
-3. Add the additional Custom user field for identification in the Label.
+3. Add the additional Custom User field for identification in the Label.

 ## Error messages
-1. There are more than one user registered with this ID
+1. There are more than one user registered with this %s

 ## Translations or Text changes
 1. Use the "Say What?" plugin with text domain ultimate-member